The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Related Work

-Cetinić~\cite{cetinic2022myth} challenges this assumption, arguing that data-curation strategies such as deduplication, while preventing "regurgitation," may also erase meaningful cultural associations, such as the link between a reference and its canonical visual form.
-This view aligns with recent scholarship calling for an evaluation science of generative AI that accounts for the cultural and contextual dimensions of model behavior~\cite{weidinger2025toward}, as well as with the emerging framework of computational hermeneutics, which conceptualizes generative models as cultural technologies whose outputs must be interpreted rather than simply measured~\cite{kommers2025computational}, resonating with views of AI systems as models of culture~\cite{underwood2021mapping}.
+The cultural aspect of text-to-image relations in TTI models has been discussed by Cetinić~in \cite{cetinic2022myth}, who indicates that risk-mitigation techniques such as deduplication, while preventing "regurgitation," may also erase meaningful cultural associations.
+This perspective aligns with the emerging framework of computational hermeneutics, which conceptualizes generative models as cultural technologies whose outputs must be interpreted rather than simply measured \cite{kommers2025computational}, resonating with views of AI systems as models of culture~\cite{underwood2021mapping}.
+Yet so far, evaluations of TTI models have primarily addressed culture in relation to stereotypes, often focusing on geographically grounded depictions of people and events \cite{ventura2025navigating, malakouti2026culture, 10.1145/3613904.3642877}, while culture in the context of art has mainly been examined through style mimicry and copyright \cite{ shan2023glaze, 10.1145/3600211.3604681} rather than as a system of culturally established artifacts and references.

-At the same time, building on traditions in communication and media theory~\cite{perlmutter1998photojournalism,hariman2007no}, computational studies have begun to investigate why certain images become culturally iconic.
-Saleh and van Noord~\cite{saleh2022computational} find that iconic photographs (e.g. \textit{Migrant Mother}) are not inherently more memorable, suggesting that iconicity is shaped by shared cultural context rather than perceptual salience.
-Extending this to generative AI, van Noord and Garcia~\cite{van2025iconicity} show that diffusion models frequently fail to reproduce such culturally significant images recognizably, revealing a gap between human cultural memory and model-internal representation.
+As a result, concepts such as iconicity remain underexplored in computational research on visual media.
+Among the first to introduce iconicity into computer vision, Saleh and van Noord~\cite{saleh2022computational} find that iconic photographs (e.g. \textit{Migrant Mother}) are not inherently more memorable, suggesting that iconicity is shaped by shared cultural context rather than perceptual salience.
+Extending the exploration of iconicity to generative AI, van Noord and Garcia~\cite{van2025iconicity} used a curated subset of iconic images to assess whether these images disproportionately influence TTI models, and find no evidence of such an effect, suggesting a difference between how human and generative AI models approach visual culture.
+While these existing studies focus on the iconicity of the image itself, we instead investigate iconicity as a property of the relationship between images and texts.

-Whereas prior work has framed replication as a technical risk and iconicity as a theoretical notion, we link the two within a unified empirical framework.
-By treating multimodal iconicity as a measurable dimension of TTI generation, we extend replication analysis beyond literal copying to study how diffusion models recognize and reinterpret culturally established image–text correspondences.